Services we offer

 These forms are available from Council upon request, or can be downloaded below.

-If you were not the driver or you did not own the vehicle at the time of the offence, please complete and return the Change of Driver Form (see link below) with the original expiation so that it can be reissued.
+If you were not the driver or you did not own the vehicle at the time of the offence, please complete and return the Statutory Declaration (see link below) with the original expiation so that it can be reissued.

 If the form is not completed in full including being witnessed by a Justice of the Peace, public notary, a commissioner for taking affidavits in the Supreme Courts of South Australia or a member of the police force, and the expiation is not returned, we are unable to reissue the expiation.
 Therefore the expiation will remain the responsibility of the current vehicle owner as per the Service SA (formally Motor Registration) database.

-You need to complete the Review of Decision Application Form and Statement of Appeal Form or Change of Driver Form.
+You need to complete the Review of Decision Application Form and Statement of Appeal Form or Statutory Declaration.
 Please ensure you quote the expiation notice/ticket number/s, and vehicle registration number if known.
 Also, ensure your correspondence includes your full name and address and, if possible, a daytime telephone contact number.

 Driver's licence number and date of birth are required before any appeal can be assessed, this also includes dog expiation appeals.